seanbrod/deaf-multi-chat-app/README.md

 ```bash
 cd src && python main.py
 ```
-- When running go to app.log and ctrl+click on the http://127.0.0.1:5000 link to open the application in your web browser
+- When running go to 'app.log' file and 'ctrl+click' on the http://127.0.0.1:5000 link to open the application in your web browser.

 ## Using the Application